joachimsh91/MiniBot/README.md

 # 📦 How to setup

 1. Clone the project
-2. Download the Python dependencies
+2. Download the Python dependencies with:

+pip install -r requirements.txt

 # ▶️ Running the Project